© Unofficial Royalty 2024

 August 6, 1775 – Birth of Louis Antoine of France, Duke of Angoulême (Legitimist pretender as King Louis XIX of France), son of King Charles X of France, at the Palace of Versailles

-Louis-Antoine was the last Dauphin of France and was technically King of France for less than twenty minutes on August 2, 1830, after his father abdicated and before he himself abdicated.
+Louis-Antoine was the last Dauphin of France and was technically King of France for less than twenty minutes on August 2, 1830, after his father abdicated and before he also abdicated.
 After his father’s death, he was the Legitimist pretender to the French throne and is sometimes known as King Louis XIX.
 He married his first cousin Marie-Thérèse of France, the only surviving child of the executed Louis XVI, King of France and Marie Antoinette.

 Unofficial Royalty: Louis Antoine of France, Duke of Angoulême